TexasInstruments/edgeai-tensorlab/references/edgeailite/docs/setup.md

 exec ${SHELL}
 ```

-From SDK/TIDL version 9.0, the Python version required is 3.10.
+From SDK/TIDL version 9.0, the Python version required is 3.10 (Note: Prior to SDK/TIDL version 9.0, the Python version required was 3.6).
 Create a Python 3.10 environment if you don't have it and activate it before following the rest of the instructions.
 ```
 pyenv install 3.10
-pyenv virtualenv 3.10 torchvision pyenv activate benchmark pip install --upgrade pip pip install --upgrade setuptools
+pyenv virtualenv 3.10 torchvision pyenv activate torchvision pip install --upgrade pip pip install --upgrade setuptools
 ```

-Note: Prior to SDK/TIDL version 9.0, the Python version required was 3.6

 Activation of Python environment - this activation step needs to be done everytime one starts a new terminal or shell.
 (Alternately, this also can be written to the .bashrc, so that this will be the default penv environment).
 ```